Can I Use Roofing Tar On My Driveway? (Answered + Best Alternatives)

 9. Tar And Chip

 This is a cheaper option for anyone who wants an asphalt driveway but cannot afford one.
 It has a very rough surface which can also be bumpy.
-Also, the appearance is not as pleasing as the driveways made from the other materials.
+Also, the appearance is not as pleasing as the driveways made from other materials.
 This can be improved by adding colorful stones or plants along the driveway’s edges.

 The chipping does not require sealing as it is held together by the tar, so it will not be carried away when it rains.